 The annual school tests are conducted by comparing a cluster's existing and planned program capacity in the sixth year of the adopted CIP or CIP amendment to the corresponding projected enrollment for that year.
 Planned program capacity includes the impact of any capital project included in any year of the six-year CIP.
-The program capacity of a facility is determined by the space requirements of the educational programs in the facility and student-to-classroom ratios.4 are calculated by the MCPS Division of Long Range Planning using a model that considers the following factors:
+The program capacity of a facility is determined by the space requirements of the educational programs in the facility and student-to-classroom ratios.18